charlesdungy/sketchbook/README.md

 # sketchbook

-A collection generative art sketches I've made with Processing (v4.2).
+A collection of generative art sketches I've made with Processing (v4.2).

 ## Some Samples